sendgrid/docs/source/User_Guide/Marketing_Campaigns/templates.md

 A template is the basic structure of the email you will be sending out to your contacts.
 You can import the HTML for an email through the [SendGrid Marketing Campaigns template builder]({{site.marketing_campaigns_url}}/templates) or you can use one of the default templates we have provided.

 From the main templates list: you can add a template, edit a template, or create a campaign using one of your templates.
+You can also duplicate one of the templates that we provide by clicking the gear icon on the template, then clicking "Duplicate".

+{% info %}
+You can create or add up to 300 different templates.
+{% endinfo %}

 ![]({{root_url}}/images/templates_1.png "Templates Page")